v4l3r10/node-cache-manager-mongodb/README.md

 License
 -------

-`node-cache-manager-redis` is licensed under the MIT license.
+`node-cache-manager-mongodb` is licensed under the MIT license.